 The RAAF Museum at Point Cook then welcomed us.
 We enjoyed looking at their fascinating exhibits, including several aircraft formerly operated by 3SQN and now preserved for posterity.

 We had 38 attendees.
-Our keynote guest was Mr Bill Brake.
-Impressively, at 93 years of age, Bill still has clear memories of his “Uncle Jim” – who was the first man to sign-up for the Squadron at Point Cook in July 1916.
-We were also delighted to reunite two WW2 Mustang pilots who had flown together on operations, “Dusty” Lane and Arthur Pardey.
-Groundcrew veteran Donny Nicholls also had come down from northern Victoria and was the life of the party.
+Our keynote guest was Mr Bill BRAKE.
+Impressively, at 93 years of age, Bill still has clear memories of his “Uncle Jim” – who served with 3 Squadron from 1916-1919.
+We were also delighted to reunite two WW2 Mustang pilots who had flown together on operations, “Dusty” LANE and Arthur PARDEY.
+Groundcrew veteran Donny NICHOLLS also came down from Northeast Victoria and was the life of the party.
 Supporting the veterans was an excellent showing of descendants and relatives of 3SQN personnel.

-Representing our Mirage fraternity were veteran Airframe-Electrician Lindsay Ball, “Elec-Fitt” Graham Oxley, and “Framie” Kevin Doyle. - And from the ranks of modern-day serving personnel, we were delighted to welcome Emma Craven-Griffiths (former 3SQN ADMINO at Williamtown) who recently brought a lovely little daughter into the world and who will soon resume duty as a SQNLDR.
+Representing our Mirage fraternity were veteran Airframe-Electrician Lindsay BALL; “Elec-Fitt” Graham OXLEY; and “Framie” Kevin DOYLE. - And from the ranks of modern-day serving personnel, we were delighted to welcome Emma CRAVEN-GRIFFITHS (former 3SQN ADMINO at Williamtown) who had recently brought a lovely little daughter into the world and was soon to resume duty as a SQNLDR.

 Our member Graeme Oxley came away from the Museum with a nice photo of his Trumph Stag with a 'Bloodhound' hood ornament!